dmkopylets/portfolio/README.md

 _what is here:_

-* 1. [console.app](https://github.com/dmkopylets/portfolio/tree/main/console.app) - a console program that can be used for service tasks such as data import
+* 1. [console.app](https://github.com/dmkopylets/portfolio/tree/main/console.app) - a console PHP-program that can be used for service tasks such as data import

 * 2. On [Laravel-sql](https://github.com/dmkopylets/portfolio/tree/main/Laravel-sql-seeding) - maked writing migrations, seeds that generate test data.